juliangruber/fix-ev/README.md

 }));
 ```

-Or use it more clasically:
+Or use it more classically:

 ```js
 var fix = require('fix-ev').fix;